ethereum/populus/docs/dev_cycle.part-01.rst

     pragma solidity ^0.4.0;

-    /// TUTORIAL CONTRACT DO NOT USE IN PRODUCTIO
+    /// TUTORIAL CONTRACT DO NOT USE IN PRODUCTION
     /// @title Donations collecting contract

     contract Donator {